How to start an online fitness business during COVID-19

 Which services can you offer virtually?

-Offer group sessions for popular workouts like Zumba or aerobics.
+You can offer group sessions for popular workouts like Zumba or aerobics using our group scheduling software.
 This will help keep the motivation of your members up and ensure that they have fun while attending your online sessions.

 Personal training will help you provide personalized support to members who want to meet their fitness goals even from home.
 This will ensure that current members continue getting better results from your services.